shock-metal/shock-metal/README.md

 ## Mod Support
 * Thermal Expansion
+* Mekanism
+* Patchouli
+* Tetra
 * Tinkers' Construct (1.12.2 Only)

 ## License
-You have my permision to use my mod in mod packs
+You have my permission to use my mod in mod packs

-License can be found in LICENSE.md file or at https://github.com/shock-metal/shock-metal/blob/master/LICENSE.md ©2020 Shockwave Interactive / vNemesis_HD
+License can be found in LICENSE.md file or at https://github.com/shock-metal/shock-metal/blob/master/LICENSE.md ©2021 Shockwave Interactive / vNemesis